Pranay0302/Pranay0302/README.md

 <summary> I'm a student majoring in information science and engineering and I'm a passionate learner 😁 </summary>

-- I'm currently learning the fundamentals of networking and it's protocols. 🖧
-- I'm also learning DSA 📚

 ### You guys can find me in these respective areas